Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Program Structure & Experience

 The Winn Career Development Award (Winn CDA) begins each fall with a virtual orientation in October, followed by an in-person, 4.5-day intensive workshop — the Robert A. Winn Excellence in Clinical Trials: Design and Implementation of Clinical Trials Workshop, presented in partnership with the American Association for Cancer Research® (Winn-AACR DICT Workshop).
-The 2025 workshop will take place November 17–21 in Albuquerque, New Mexico, and provides foundational training in clinical trial design, development, implementation, and community engagement.

-Following the workshop, scholars embark on a two-year Community-Oriented Clinical Trialist (COCT) curriculumthat delivers comprehensive, hands-on training in clinical research and community engagement.
+Following the workshop, scholars embark on a two-year Community-Oriented Clinical Trialist (COCT) curriculum that delivers comprehensive, hands-on training in clinical research and community engagement.
 The curriculum includes weekly or biweekly scholar forums, community engagement assignments, and a capstone project in which each scholar develops a mentored research protocol.

 To guide their growth, every scholar creates an Individual Professional Development Plan (IPDP) — a roadmap built through self-assessment and close collaboration with their mentor.
 The program’s tiered mentoring model also provides opportunities for leadership: during the summer of their first year, scholars mentor medical students participating in the Winn Clinical Investigator Pathway Program.

 Each year concludes with the Winn CDA Annual Convening, a three-day event held every November.
-The convening features sessions on increasing patient participation in clinical research, skills development workshops, and scholar capstone presentations.
+The convening features sessions on increasing patient participation in clinical research, skills development workshops, and scholar capstone project presentations.

 Mentor Requirements